Tens of thousands of students transfer within Chicago Public Schools. Are you one of them?

 But the most common type of transfer among CPS students is going to another school in the district.

-During the 2024-25 school year, nearly 48,000 kids transferred within the district, according to data obtained through a Freedom of Information Act request.
-That represented nearly 15% of the CPS student body last year.
+During the 2024-25 school year, more than 24,000 kids — or more than 7% of the student body — transferred within the district, according to data obtained through a Freedom of Information Act request.
+That number excludes 8th graders who move on to high school.

 Chicago families may choose to switch schools for a range of reasons.
 Children may move to a different neighborhood.
 Parents might feel their child’s school is not a good fit.
 Or, in more extreme cases, students may feel unsafe in their buildings due to harassment or abuse.